 Pet Hair Remover Brush

-The Pet Hair Remover Brush is a wand with “brushes” on both sides.
+Also important in your arsenal of pet hair removers is the Pet Hair Remover Brush, a wand with “brushes” on both sides.
 It’s not your typical brush, but rather a flat surface with short fabric-like bristles.
 The material is similar to that in the ChomChom Roller.

-To remove hair, use a swiping motion with against the direction of the bristles to pick up as much hair as possible.
+To remove hair with this pet hair remover, use a swiping motion with against the direction of the bristles to pick up as much hair as possible.
 When one side is full, you can flip over the wand and use the other side.
 Once both sides are full, place the brush in the base to clean off the collected hair, and then continue using it.
 The base can be emptied as needed.

 - Picks up hair well on hard surfaces